 27. Military care packages: The biggest expense here might be the flat-rate shipping, since many of the items soldiers need are relatively inexpensive, can be obtained for free or nearly so if you match sales and coupons, or are things you already have.
 Some examples: playing cards, beef jerky, body wash, Beanie Babies (which the soldiers give out to local children), microwave popcorn, sunscreen, water flavoring packets, flip-flops, baby wipes, lip balm, Clif Bars, and nail clippers.
-The Department of Defense provides a list of organizations, like Any Soldier Inc. and Operation Gratitude, that will help you get started.

 Gifts of Yourself (Literally!)

 28. Blood donation: This is your chance to save a life, or at least improve someone’s health.
 Check out plasma and platelet donation, too.

 29. Bone-marrow donation: So easy to sign up – and if a match is ever found, you will be saving a life.
 (For a double-whammy, donate the money you can earn by giving bone marrow.)